marbirk/spark-basics/README.md

 ![result](https://github.com/marbirk/spark-basics/blob/master/result.png?raw=true)

-=> The #24 most used word in the shakespeare text is "u'he".
+=> The #24 most used word in the shakespeare text is "he".
 It has a word count of 4546.